-Bang Sue Grand Station (Bang Sue Central Station in Thai) is the new central railway station of Bangkok.
+Bang Sue Grand Station (officially known as Krung Thep Aphiwat Central Terminal) is the new central railway station of Bangkok.
 The station will be the terminus for all current long-distance rail services and future high-speed railways, and through-trains for the SRT commuter lines and 3-airport HSR line.
-It will also be connected to the mass transit railway of Bangkok via the MRT Blue Line.
+It is also connected to the mass transit railway of Bangkok via the MRT Blue Line.

-Bang Sue will be the largest railway station in Southeast Asia.
+Bang Sue is the largest railway station in Southeast Asia.
 The terminal building has four levels, with 12 platforms and 24 tracks:

 Underground floor: Bang Sue MRT Station and parking for 1,624 vehicles.

 Ground floor: Station concourse with ticketing and waiting areas (air-conditioned area).

 Second floor: Long-distance diesel trains (soon to be electrified) – 8 tracks.
 SRT Red Dark and Light Red Line commuter trains – 4 tracks.